You can learn Mandarin Chinese through TV.

 Well, think about it.

-If the plot is good, the cast attractive, and the narrative well paced, before long, it’s not just a matter of learning Chinese any longer… you’re suddenly motivated to learn Chinese just to understand what’s going on!
+If the plot is good, the cast believable and the narrative well-paced, before long, it isn’t just a matter of learning Chinese any longer… you’re suddenly motivated to learn Chinese just to understand what’s going on!

 But if you haven’t really watched Chinese TV before, how do you know where to get started?
 What should you watch?